About: Redundant Mode

 By default, Speedify operates in "Speed Mode," in which Speedify sends each packet of your data on one connection at a time.
 For a speed boost it may send some data on one connection, and some data on the other connection, but each packet of data is only sent once.

-- Redundant: Redundant mode gives you super-reliable Internet by sending each of your data packets on ALL of your Internet connections at the same time.
-Using Redundant mode can use a lot of data, so you should be careful if using it with data limited connections.
-Redundant mode is not recommended for normal usage.
-It's more appropriate for protecting very important sessions such as a business call over Skype or live streaming a video to an audience.
-We have a number of reporters and people live streaming video who love Redundant mode, but it's not for everyone.
+Redundant Mode gives you super-reliable internet by sending all of your data over both the cellular and Wi-Fi connections.
+It uses a lot of data and a lot of battery power, so it's not recommended for normal usage.
+It's more appropriate for protecting very important sessions such as business calls over Skype or live streaming a video to an audience.
+It can also protect sessions against excessive packet loss.
+We have a number of reporters and people live streaming video who love Redundant Mode, but it's not for everyone.